 Want to choose the best of both worlds?
 Say hello to Hybrid Cloud.

 Hybrid cloud means that you can have applications running in private cloud and public cloud and also on your own traditional infrastructure.
-This means you can leverage the multi-tenancy benefits of public cloud and reap the benefits of single tenancy on your own IT infrastructure.
+This means you can leverage the multi-tenancy benefits of the public cloud and reap the benefits of single tenancy on your own IT infrastructure.

-For example, you can host your databases and other high security applications in a single tenant system.
+For example, you can host your databases and other high-security applications in a single-tenant system.
 At the same time, move your non-mission critical and stateless applications to a multi-tenant system which incurs less cost and is easier to scale.

-And yes, Metricfire can provide you a single pane of glass view for all your applications even if they are running in different cloud models.
+And yes, Metricfire can provide you with a single pane of glass view for all your applications even if they are running in different cloud models.
 Cheers!

 To learn more about how you can use MetricFire’s solutions to monitor your applications, regardless of your cloud model, book a demo with us.
 You can also try it out for yourself with a 14-day free trial.